Intended Learning Outcomes

 - monitor appropriate measurable outcomes as indicators of progression of the patient’s respiratory condition

-- identify abnormal oxygenation and ventilation in a patient by interpreting a blood gas analysis profile and pulse oximetry
+- identify abnormal oxygenation and ventilation in a patient by interpretating a blood gases analysis profile and pulse oximetry

 - interpret spirometric analysis of lung volume and airflow